mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/openness-extensibility.md

 * **Mendix Platform SDK** – enables you to programmatically access your models to automate the migration of your apps to other platforms and 3GL
 * **App data stored inside an SQL database of your choice** — this is owned and accessible by you at all times

-For more information on this important topic, see [How Can I Avoid Being Locked in to the Mendix Platform?](vendor-lockin#avoid-lockin).
+For more information on this important topic, see the section [How Can I Avoid Being Locked in to the Mendix Platform?](vendor-lockin#avoid-lockin) in *No Vendor Lock-In*.

 ## Where Can I Use the Openness & Extensibility the Mendix Platform Offers?